mrpaulphan/idm250/instructor_materials/assignments/03_assignment.md

 ### Dynamic Menu
 The menu on your website should be dynamiclly driven through Wordpress.
-- Create the pages you need through the Wordpress dashbaord.Here's a [tutorial](https://codex.wordpress.org/WordPress_Menu_User_Guide) on how to do that
+- Create the pages you need through the Wordpress dashbaord.
+Here's a [tutorial](https://codex.wordpress.org/WordPress_Menu_User_Guide) on how to do that
 - [Register your menus](https://github.com/mrpaulphan/idm250/blob/master/wordpress/wp-content/themes/class_demo/functions.php#L37)
 - [Display your menu](https://github.com/mrpaulphan/idm250/blob/master/wordpress/wp-content/themes/class_demo/header.php#L68)